 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Hodgkin Lymphoma.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 Hodgkin lymphoma, previously called Hodgkin’s disease, is one type of lymphoma.
-Lymphoma is a cancer of the lymphatic or lymph node system.
+Lymphoma is a cancer of the lymphatic system.
 Lymphoma begins when cells in the lymphatic system change and grow uncontrollably, which may form a tumor.

 About the lymphatic system

 The lymphatic system is made up of thin tubes that branch out to all parts of the body.
 Its job is to fight infection and other diseases.
-The lymphatic system carries lymph, a colorless fluid containing lymphocytes (white blood cells).
+The lymphatic system carries lymph, a colorless fluid containing lymphocytes, which are white blood cells.
 Lymphocytes fight germs in the body.
-B-lymphocytes (also called B cells) make antibodies to fight bacteria, and T-lymphocytes (also called T cells) kill viruses and foreign cells and trigger the B cells to make antibodies.
+B-lymphocytes, which are also called B cells, make antibodies to fight bacteria.
+T-lymphocytes, or T cells, kill viruses and foreign cells and trigger the B cells to make antibodies.

-Hodgkin lymphoma most commonly affects lymph nodes in the neck or the area between the lungs and behind the breastbone (called the mediastinum).
+Hodgkin lymphoma most commonly affects lymph nodes in the neck or the area between the lungs and behind the breastbone, which is called the mediastinum.
 It can also begin in groups of lymph nodes under the arms, in the groin, or in the abdomen or pelvis.